 The Importance of Athletics at Dublin Oak

 Dublin Oak believes deeply in the importance of athletics as an integral part of the total education of mind and body.
-We therefore strive to ensure that sports clinics are recreational and formative.
+We want to ensure that sports clinics are recreational and formative.

 In addition to developing a child's body, well-monitored sports increase a boy's self-confidence, his ability to work as a member of a team, his willingness to accept and meet challenges, and his desire for constant improvement: all essential elements in a man of character.